GaloisInc/daedalus/docs-src/source/tool-docs/daedalus.rst

                    , DDL::Input      input
                    );

-  If an extry point has arguments, they'll come after the ``input`` argument.
+  If an entry point has arguments, they'll come after the ``input`` argument.
   The entry point returns any parsed semantic values in the ``results`` vector, there could be multiple results if the grammar is ambiguous.
 If there are no results (i.e., ``results`` is empty), then ``error`` will contain